If you think a Highway 395 road trip is no more than the byway to get you from Los Angeles to the ski slopes of Mammoth Mountain, think again!

 The main roads are designed for regular passenger vehicles, but there are also numerous OHV and hiking trails.

-Whether you decide to drive through the maze of rock formations admiring the scenery from your car, or take a walk on one of the hiking trails, this area is accessible to anyone.
+Whether you decide on a scenic drive through the maze of rock formations admiring the scenery from your car, or taking a walk on one of the hiking trails such as to Mobius Arch, this area is accessible to anyone.

 Insider Tip: Be sure to bring water since there is none available at this location.